jcbhmr/bunw/README.md

 Sometimes (not often, but sometimes), you want to have an auto-install wrapper around a project-critical binary.
 In a nutshell you gain the following benefits:

-- Standardizes a project on a given Bun version, leading to more reliable and robust builds.
+- Standardizes a project on a given Bun version for more reliable and robust builds.

+- Provisioning the Bun version for different users is done with a simple Wrapper definition change.

-- Provisioning a new Bun version to different users and execution environment (e.g. IDEs or Continuous Integration servers) is as simple as changing the Wrapper definition.
+- Provisioning the Bun version for different execution environments (e.g., IDEs or Continuous Integration servers) is done with a simple Wrapper definition change.

 For instance, GitHub Actions can be written using Bun, but how do you make sure `bun` is available on the GitHub Action runner?
 You can use `./bunw` as a proxy!